Skip to main content

 Neuro-symbolic reasoning

+Worlds fuses semantic discovery with symbolic logic.
+Hybrid search disambiguates the natural language intent into a specific starting item, while SPARQL executes the deterministic traversal across verified facts.
 The Worlds API provides an external source of truth that an agent can deterministically verify.
-In practice, an LLM accesses this source of truth via tool calling, allowing it to ground its responses in verified facts rather than probabilistic weights.
+In practice, an LLM accesses this source of truth via tool calling, which lets it ground its responses in verified facts rather than probabilistic weights.

 High-stakes context